-1.1 The Context
+58 1.1 The Context

-1.1.1 Particle Physics - an unfinished Area of Fundamental Science
+59 1.1.1 Particle Physics - an unfinished Area of Fundamental Science

-Despite its striking success, the Standard Model (SM) has been recognised to have major deficiencies.
+- Despite the striking success of the Standard Model, it has been recognised to have major deficiencies.
 These may be summarised in various ways.
-Some major questions can be condensed as follows:

-- Higgs boson Is the electroweak scale stabilised by new particles, interactions, symmetries?
+Some major questions can be summarised as follows: - Higgs boson Is the electroweak scale stabilised by new particles, interactions, symmetries?
 Is the Higgs boson discovered in 2012 the SM Higgs boson, what is its potential?
-Do more Higgs bosons exist as predicted, for example, in super-symmetric theories? - Elementary Particles The SM has 61 identified particles: 12 leptons, 36 quarks and anti-quarks, 12 mediators, 1 Higgs boson.
+Do more Higgs bosons exist as are predicted for example in super-symmetric theories? - Elementary Particles The SM has 61 identified particles (12 leptons, 36 quarks and anti-quarks, 12 mediators, 1 Higgs boson).
 Are these too many or too few?
-Do right-handed neutrinos exist?
+Do right handed neutrinos exist?
 Why are there three families?
 What makes leptons and quarks different?
-Do leptoquarks exist, is there a deeper substructure? - Strong Interactions What is the true parton dynamics and structure inside the proton, inside other hadrons and inside nuclei at different levels of resolution?
+Do leptoquarks exist, is there a deeper substructure? - Strong Interactions What is the true parton dynamics and structure inside the proton, inside other hadrons and nuclei at different levels of resolution?
 How is confinement explained and how do partons hadronise?
 How can the many body dynamics of the Quark Gluon Plasma (QGP) state be described in terms of the elementary fields of Quantum Chromodynamics?
 What is the meaning of the AdS/CFT relation and of supersymmetry in strong interactions?
 Do axions, odderons, instantons exist? - GUT Is there a genuine, grand unification of the interactions at high scales, would this include gravitation?
-What is the correct value of the strong coupling constant, is lattice theory correct in this respect?
-Is the proton stable? - Neutrinos Do Majorana or/and sterile neutrinos exist, is there CP violation in the neutrino sector? - Dark Matter Is dark matter constituted of elementary particles or has it another origin?

-Do hidden or dark sectors of nature exist and would they be accessible to accelerator experiments?

-These and other open problems are known, and they have been persistent questions to Particle Physics.
+What is the correct value of the strong coupling constant, is lattice theory correct in this respect? - Neutrinos Do Majorana or/and sterile neutrinos exist, is there CP violation in the neutrino sector, is the proton stable? - Dark Matter is dark matter constituted of elementary particles or has it another origin.
+Do hidden or dark sectors of nature exist and would they be accessible to accelerator experiments? - These and other questions are known, and they have been persistent questions to Particle Physics.
 They are intimately related and any future strategic programme should not be confined to only one or a few of these.
-The field of particle physics is far from being understood, despite the phenomenological success of the $SU_L(2) \times U(1) \times SU_c(3)$ gauge field theory termed the Standard Model.
-Attempts to declare its end [10] are in contradiction not only to the experience from a series of past revolutions in science but indeed contrary to the incomplete status of particle physics as sketched above.
-The question is not why to end particle physics but how to proceed.
-The answer is not hidden in philosophy but requires new, better, affordable experiments.
-Indeed the situation is special as expressed by Guido Altarelli a few years ago: It is now less unconceivable that no new physics will show up at the LHC...
-We expected complexity and instead we have found a maximum of simplicity.
-The possibility that the Standard model holds well beyond the electroweak scale must now be seriously considered [11].
-This is reminiscent of the time before 1969, prior to anything like a Standard Model, when gauge theory was just for theorists, while a series of new accelerators, such as the 2 mile electron linac at Stanford or the SPS at CERN, were planned which resulted in a complete change of the paradigm of particle physics.
+The field of particle physics is far from being understood, 86 despite the phenomenological success of the $SU_L(2) \times U(1) \times SU_c(3)$ gauge field theory termed 87 the Standard Model.
+Attempts to declare its end [9] are in contradiction not only to the expe-88 rience from a series of past revolutions of science but indeed contrary to the incomplete status of particle physics as sketched above.
+The question is not why to end particle physics but how 90 to proceed.
+The answer is not hidden in philosophy but requires new, better, affordable experi-91 ments.
+Indeed the situation is special as expressed by Guido Altarelli a few years ago: It is now 92 less unconceivable that no new physics will show up at the LHC...
+We expected complexity and 93 instead we have found a maximum of simplicity.
+The possibility that the Standard model holds well beyond the electroweak scale must now be seriously considered [10].
+This is reminiscent of the time before 1969, prior to anything like a Standard Model, when gauge theory was just for 96 theorists, while a series of new accelerators, such as the 2 mile electron linac at Stanford or the 97 SPS at CERN, were planned which resulted in a complete change of the paradigm of particle 98 physics.
+99